agadsby/UTS_c1980/README.md

 |ls 	| no columns available
 |ps -al |
 |man man |man uses uses the 3270 **ned** editor - PF3 to Quit, PF7 forward  screen PF8 back screen
-|/etc/cpcmd start all| issue command to VM370 to start printers etc.
+|/etc/cpcmd start all| Issue command to VM370 to start printers etc.
 |opr -c A /usr/src/doc/out/beg	| Print the beginners guide NOTE: the printout will appear in the **VM370/io/** directory as one of the print listing files.|
 |logoff||
 |/etc/shutdown 0|Immediate (clean) shutdown|